psalaberria002/jenkins-plugins-resolver/README.md

 ### Input

-The list of plugins can be provided via `-input` flag (defaults to the relative `plugins.json` file).
+The project settings and plugins dependencies can be provided via `-input` flag (defaults to the relative `plugins.json` file).
 It must follow the following schema:

 ```
 {
-    "plugins": [
-        {
+  "dependencies": {
-            "name": "kubernetes",
-            "version": "1.18.2",
+    "google-login": "1.4"
   }
-    ]
 }
 ```